HellsJanitor/Custom-TI/README.md

 '#spawn_bone_buster'			Spawns the Bone Buster, a slow moving but hard hitting zombie

 '#spawn_magic_mike'				Spawns Magic Mike.
-He just wants a hug ...
+Resets the player's attributes and skills when he attacks

 '#spawn_mummy'					Spawns the Mummy.
 Don't get too close ...

-'#spawn_gungho_joe'				Spawns Gung-ho Joe.
+'#spawn_gungho_joe'				Spawns Gung-ho Joe, a nasty radiated Soldier zombie

 '#spawn_death_crawler'			Spawns a Death Crawler.
 Kills the player with one hit

 '#spawn_lich'					Spawns the Lich.
-Tough enemy, with passive regen.
+Tough enemy, with passive regen, and a chance to shock the player when attacking

 '#spawn_bat_witch'				Spawns the Bat Witch.
 She summons a horde of bats, and she turns into bats when killed